Glendon, Pennsylvania: Foundation

 The territory that would make up Glendon consisted of a few scattered farms prior to 1844 when the Glendon Iron Works opened.
-By 1856 the iron works was recognized as one of the best of Pennsylvania in terms of quality leading to the construction of 30 to 40 buildings to support the growing workforce.
+By 1856, the iron works was recognized as one of the best in Pennsylvania in terms of quality leading to the construction of 30 to 40 buildings to support the growing workforce.
 The company town quickly grew, and by 1867 had a population of 141, enough to warrant the community to be incorporated as a borough, resulting in even more growth, with the population jumping to 707 by 1870.

-Joseph Morrison, an immigrant from Castle Toothery, (Note: Townland in Killowen, County Down, Ulster) Ireland was named the first Chief Burgess (Note: Chief Burgess is a discontinued title from early American municipal governments, namely in Pennsylvania, that was a largely ceremonial executive officer of a municipality that usually served one year terms) and by 1880 the population reached 1,000.
+Joseph Morrison, an immigrant from Castle Toothery in Killowen, Ireland was named the first Chief Burgess (Note: Chief Burgess is a discontinued title from early American municipal governments in Pennsylvania, that was a largely ceremonial executive officer of a municipality that usually served one year terms) and by 1880 the population reached 1,000.
 Around this time the mining industry was starting to fade, and the residents, who mostly spent their salaries on cheap whiskey, caused the borough to develop a reputation for rowdiness.

 Despite being a company town, Glendon was known for never having a strike during the gilded age, never having a union presence among its workers, and high wages among its workers that were comparable to what financial analysts on Wall Street were making at the time.
-Additionally, the residents of Glendon where notably more conservative than other laborers, opening a chapter of the Patriotic Order Sons of America which is still in operation.
+Additionally, the residents of Glendon where notably more conservative than other laborers, opening a chapter of the Patriotic Order Sons of America, which is still in operation.
 Despite the small size, the borough also maintained a police force and public school system.